angelztang/cos126/README.md

  <img src="https://www.cs.princeton.edu/courses/archive/spring20/cos226/images/princeton-shield.gif" alt=princeton_shield align=left height=210 />

- ## COS 226 - Algorithms and Data Structures<br></br>at Princeton University
+ ## COS 126 - Computer Science: An Interdisciplinary Approach<br></br>at Princeton University

- This repository contains my Java programming assignments that I completed while taking [Princeton's COS 226](https://www.cs.princeton.edu/courses/archive/spring20/cos226/syllabus.php).
+ This repository contains my Java programming assignments that I completed while taking Princeton's COS 126.
  <br></br>
  <br></br>
  ### Course Information
- The course focuses on the implementation of various data structures and algorithms.
-It also concentrates on the time and space complexities of each of them.
- Topics covered can be found [here](https://www.cs.princeton.edu/courses/archive/spring24/cos226/lectures.php), but I'll abstract more on the material below.
+ The course is an introduction to computer science in the context of scientific, engineering, and commercial applications.
+The course uses the Java programming language to introduce fundamental  programming concepts, including conditionals, loops, arrays, functions, and object-oriented programming.
+Additional topics include algorithms and data structures; theory of computing; hardware  and software systems; and machine learning.

  ### Java Assignments
  Most of the dependencies that I used are contained within the course's algs4.jar.
 This can be found, along with installation instructions, [at this link](https://algs4.cs.princeton.edu/code).
 The same link also has any needed java programs and libraries that may not be in the .JAR file.
 Note that I littered much of the code with block comments because
  I wanted my logic to be explicit for my grader.

  <table style="width:100%">